 Wilson looked at me for a few long moments before cracking a smile.

 "House is really running out of ideas for pranks," he said, shaking his head as the door opened.
 I sighed, running out after him and lightly grabbing his arm.

 "Please," I begged, searching for something Wilson hadn't told House at this point in the timeline.
 I was glad it was season one, or else this would be a lot more difficult.
 "You have a brother named Danny.
 He's schizophrenic.
 He stopped taking his medication in college because you hung up on him when you had to study.
 You've only seen him once since then, and that was in Princeton.
 That's why you accepted the job so eagerly when House mentioned it, because you think he may still be in the area.
 And you never told House any of this, so there's no way he could have told me.
 In fact, I'm pretty sure you've never told anyone what drove Danny to run away... and of course there's the fact that I know you still blame yourself for it.
-It's one of the reason's you're so unfailingly kind and affable, or at least try to be, 'cause the one time you dared to be selfish, it completely blew up in your face."
+It's one of the reason's you're so unfailingly kind, or at least try to be, 'cause the one time you dared to be selfish, it completely blew up in your face."

 I took a deep breath as I finished, hoping desperately I had convinced Wilson I wasn't just someone House had hired to prank him.
 We stood in the middle of the fourth floor hallway, Wilson's office several paces away.
 He glanced from me to his office door and back again.